-The Compensation Committee adopted an LTIP in December 2010 that allows the Committee to award compensation based on specific performance metrics.
-The LTIP is intended to supplement our existing remuneration programme and, consistent with our remuneration philosophy, to further align incentive compensation with long-term performance in a manner that does not incentivise imprudent risk taking.
+The Compensation Committee approved a limited number of awards under the LTIP, which allows the Compensation Committee to award remuneration based on specific performance metrics.
+The LTIP is intended to incentivise long-term performance in a manner that does not encourage inappropriate risk taking.
+Awards are not considered part of annual remuneration.